 1. Low-cost media for stormwater treatment

-Stormwater runoff is a major component of the urban water cycle, yet it is a highly under-utilized resource.
-In fact, it is often viewed as a waste or a nuisance causing street flooding.
-Instead of discharging runoff, a more practical solution would be to convey surface runoff to rain gardens or bioswales to promote groundwater recharge and decrease street flooding.
+“Urban” stormwater runoff is a major component of the urban water cycle, yet it is a highly under-utilized resource.
+In fact, it is often viewed as a waste or a nuisance causing street flooding, back-up into homes and overflow in underground sewer or storm piping networks.
+Instead of discharging runoff, a more practical solution would be to convey surface runoff to rain gardens or bioswales to promote local groundwater recharge and decrease street flooding.
 Additionally, urban stormwater could be captured and harvested for use during landscape irrigation.

 2. Selective removal of per- and polyfluoroalkyl substances (PFAS) in wastes

 While media generated for urban stormwater treatment should be able to remove a broad suite of contaminants, these materials may not be appropriate for more toxic, persistent contaminants.
 For example, PFAS are organofluoro compounds that are extremely stable and resist chemical and biological degradation.
+PFAS were originally developed as active ingredients in fire-fighting foams used to extinguish hydrocarbon fuels.
 Their applications as flame retardants and in water-resistant industrial products are resulting in the widespread presence of PFAS in wastewater and drinking water sources.

+In order to treat PFAS, it is useful to separate PFAS from water to prevent interference from co-contaminants, dissolved organic carbon and other aqueous species.
 Granular activated carbon, an inexpensive and commercially available adsorbent is typically applied to remove PFAS in water.
-However, PFAS typically exist in low concentrations and in the presence of co-contaminants.
-In addition to PFAS, activated carbon is a highly efficient adsorbent for other trace organic compounds, trace metals, and other aqueous species.
+However, PFAS typically exist in low concentrations in water sources and waste streams, and often in the presence of co-contaminants.
+This is a problematic because in addition to PFAS, activated carbon is a highly efficient adsorbent for other trace organic compounds, trace metals, and other aqueous species.
 Therefore, PFAS removal by activated carbon may become ineffective due to lack of selectivity and competition for adsorption sites.

-Our group will investigate the synthesis of PFAS selective polymer composites.
+Our group is investigating the synthesis of PFAS selective polymer composites.
 By incorporating the target compound during synthesis, the resulting polymer operates in a lock-and-key mechanism for selective adsorption.
-We will examine composite affinity and selectivity for PFAS compared to existing technologies to treat complex, waste streams to increase the safety of wastewater and drinking water.
-We will also explore opportunities to release adsorbed PFAS and regenerate our selective polymers for multiple cycles of treatment.
+We will examine composite affinity and selectivity for PFAS compared to existing technologies to treat complex, waste streams and water sources to protect environmental and human health.
+We are also exploring opportunities to release adsorbed PFAS and regenerate our selective polymers for multiple cycles of treatment.

 3. Substrate-facilitated degradation of PFAS

 Selective removal is only one half of the solution for complete remediation of toxic and recalcitrant contaminants like PFAS.
-Typical chemical oxidants used to degrade trace organic compounds during wastewater treatment are not powerful enough to completely oxidize PFAS.
+Typical chemical oxidants used to degrade trace organic compounds during wastewater treatment are not powerful enough to completely degrade PFAS.
+The carbon-fluoride bonds in PFAS are have high thermodynamic stability and the large reduction potentials of halogens (like fluoride) are difficult to oxidize.
 Furthermore, PFAS cannot be naturally degraded by microorganisms.

-New reductive technologies are being examined to chemically breakdown PFAS into benign species.
-Literature suggests that specific conditions are needed to reduce PFAS including high pH and anoxic conditions. no oxygen present.
-To increase the feasibility of reductive treatments, we are probing the use of nanocomposites for heterogeneous PFAS reduction.
+To maximize the effectiveness of reductive treatments, it is beneficial to adsorb the targeted pollutant onto a substrate to co-localize the solvated electrons and mitigate scavenging.
+Therefore, we are probing the use of nanocomposites for heterogeneous PFAS reduction.
 Our group will identify the reduction mechanisms via formation of reactive oxygen species, the formation of transformation products and characterize the evolution of the nanocomposites during treatment.